vipulnaik/working-drafts/ark/orbital-evasiveness-notes.md

 ### The Oliver chain

 - **Oliver's condition / Oliver group**: a chain Γ₂ ◁ Γ₁ ◁ Γ with Γ₂ a **p**-group, Γ₁/Γ₂ cyclic, and Γ/Γ₁ a **q**-group.
 Any layer may be trivial.
 - **bottom prime p**, **cyclic layer** Γ₁/Γ₂, **top prime q**.
-These are fixed once for the whole group and are inherited by every orbit and block (Lemma A, G.1) — most of the coherence conditions are consequences of that single fact.
+These are attributes of a **chosen chain, not of the group**: a group may admit several, with different primes.
+A cyclic group of order pqr is the clean example — taking Γ₂ = 1 and Γ₁ = Γ exhibits it as cyclic-with-trivial-top for *every* pair (p, q), and other choices put any one of the three primes at the bottom.
+What *is* fixed is that once a chain is chosen, its primes are inherited by every orbit and block (Lemma A, §2.5 and Part G.1 of `enumeration-proof.md`), and most of the coherence conditions follow from that alone.
+- Two consequences of the chain being a choice. **On the constraint side this is a gain we have not used**: a group admitting chains with different top primes q₁, q₂ yields χ(Δ_P^Γ) ≡ 1 modulo *both*, hence modulo lcm(q₁, q₂) — a strictly stronger condition than any single chain gives, and the CSP of §8 currently enforces only one chain per group. **On the bound side it is slack**: μ(n) is bounded using *some* chain of each group, and the enumeration takes the maximum over (p, q), i.e. the least restrictive choice.
+That is safe — every group is covered by at least one enumerated configuration — but pairing each group with its *most* restrictive chain would give a smaller and still valid bound.

 ### Configuration vocabulary